great-expectations/great_expectations/docs/source/result_format.rst

-.. _output_format:
+.. _result_format:

 ================================================================================
-Expectation result formats
+result_format
 ================================================================================

-All Expectations return a json-serializable dictionary when evaluated.
-They accept a `result_format` parameter which \
-controls what information is returned from the evaluation of the expectation expectation.

-The `result_format` paramter is a dictionary which may include the following keys:
+The `result_format` parameter is a dictionary which may include the following keys:
- - result_obj_format: see :ref:`result_obj_format`
+ - :ref:`result_obj_format`: Sets the fields to return in result_obj.
- - partial_unexpected_count: the number of results to include in partial_unexpected_count, if applicable.
+ - partial_unexpected_count: Sets the number of results to include in partial_unexpected_count, if applicable.
- - include_config: If true, then the expectation config itself is returned as part of the result object.
+ - :ref:`include_config`: If true, then the expectation config itself is returned as part of the result object.
- - catch_exceptions: If true, execution will not fail if the Expectation encounters an error.
-Instead, it will return \
+ - :ref:`catch_exceptions`: If true, execution will not fail if the Expectation encounters an error.
+Instead, it will \
- success = False and provide an informative error message.
+   return success = False and provide an informative error message.

-.. _result_obj:
+.. _result_obj_format:

 `result_obj_format`
 ------------------------------------------------------------------------------